-a) Due to the wide variety of lot sizes, frontages, depths and setbacks in the Established Residential designation that result in a varied and attractive streetscape, the Zoning By-law may set requirements on a block-by-block basis to maintain the unique character of the area.
+- a) Due to the wide variety of lot sizes, frontages, depths and setbacks in the Established Residential designation that result in a varied and attractive streetscape, the Zoning By-law may set requirements on a block-by-block basis to maintain the unique character of the area. - c) Within the Established Residential designation, the following policies apply: - Changes to lot frontage and/or lot depth may be permitted subject to a zoning by-law amendment. - ii.
+In the analysis of any application to amend the zoning by-law proposing changes to lot frontage and/or lot depth, the following will be considered: - The average lot frontage and lot depth of the existing parcels on the block face: - In the case of corner lots, average lot frontages and lot depths will be calculated on both block faces: - The relevant Intensification policies of the Official Plan;

-- c) Within the Established Residential designation, the following policies apply: - Changes to lot frontage and/or lot depth may be permitted subject to a zoning by-law amendment. - ii.
-In the analysis of any application to amend the zoning by-law proposing changes to lot frontage and/or lot depth, the following will be considered: - The average lot frontage and lot depth of the existing parcels on the block face: - In the case of corner lots, average lot frontages and lot depths will be calculated on both block faces: - The relevant Intensification policies of the Official Plan; - Preparation of a streetscape study, planning justification report, and/or heritage impact assessment, if required, which demonstrate that the proposed new lot(s) will maintain or improve the character of the block face: - Existing and proposed land uses on the subject lands and surrounding lands. - d) Cultural heritage resources shall be conserved. - e) Development will respect and reinforce the existing physical character of the neighbourhood, including in particular: - i.
+- Preparation of a streetscape study, planning justification report, and/or heritage impact assessment, if required, which demonstrate that the proposed new lot(s) will maintain or improve the character of the block face; - An arborist report which will consider the potential impacts on all trees with particular regard for Carolinian Canada species; and - Existing and proposed land uses on the subject lands and surrounding lands. - d) Cultural heritage resources shall be conserved. - e) Development will respect and reinforce the existing physical character of the neighbourhood, including in particular: - i.
 Patterns of streets, blocks and lanes, parks and public building sites; - ii.
 Size and configuration of lots; - iii.
 Heights, massing, scale and dwelling type of nearby residential properties; - iv.
 Prevailing building type(s); - v.
 Setbacks of buildings from the street or streets; - vi.
 Prevailing patterns of rear and side yard setbacks and landscaped open space; - vii.
 Continuation of special landscape or built-form features that contribute to the unique physical character of a neighbourhood; and - viii.
-Conservation of cultural heritage resources.
+Conservation of cultural heritage resources. - f) Special care will be taken to maintain the low profile character of the area.
+New residential development in these areas consisting of more than two units shall be accompanied by a detailed site and area analysis demonstrating there will be minimal impact on surrounding neighbourhoods and development.